 What to do with left overs?

-When I host a big Thanksgiving, I usually make double the amount.
+When I host a big Thanksgiving turkey dinner, I usually make double the amount of cranberry sauce.
 However, what that means is that there are always leftovers.
 Here are some things I do with my leftover cranberry sauce:

 - Make leftover cranberry sauce muffins with oat streusel topping.